fbpx Jump to Main Content

 Does a debt relief order show up on your credit report?

 Yes, a debt relief order will be listed on your credit report and will impact your score.
-However, a low credit score is something that can be recovered with patience and sensible borrowing at a later point when your finances are in order and debts are cleared.

 A debt relief order will make obtaining credit difficult, even when the 12-month period is over as it will remain listed on your credit report for six years from the date it was created.